turbot/pipes-docs/docs/accounts/org/billing.md

 - Click **Manage**
 - Under `Actions`, select **Cancel Subscription**.

 This will initiate the cancellation flow and close out the subscription in Pipes.
-Once that has completed your workspaces will be suspended.
+Once that has been completed, your workspaces will be suspended.